What does Keyword Optimisation mean?

 Introduction to keyword optimisation

-Keyword optimisation is a fundamental method within digital marketing, where the goal is to improve a website's ranking in search engine results.
-This discipline involves identifying the keywords and phrases that potential customers use when searching for products or services on the internet.
+Keyword optimisation is a fundamental method of digital marketing that aims to improve a website's ranking in search engine results.
+This discipline involves identifying the keywords and phrases that potential customers use when looking for products or services on the internet.
 By including these keywords on your site in a natural and relevant way, you can attract more traffic and potentially convert visitors into customers.

 The first step in the process is keyword research, which helps to understand user search behaviour and the linguistic nuances that are important to rank well.
 It's not just about choosing high-traffic keywords; it's about finding the words that best match the content on the site and reflect user intent.